 1. Choose Between Mainland and Free Zone

-The first step is whether to set up a free zone or mainland company.
+The first step is choosing the right business location and jurisdiction, whether that means a mainland license or one of Dubai’s free zones.
 Free zone companies offer 100% foreign ownership with lower setup costs.
 It’s good for international freight forwarding, re-exports, and regional cargo work.
-However, you cannot provide services directly in the UAE unless you use a local customs broker or distributor.
+However, you cannot provide services directly in the UAE unless you use a local customs broker or distributor, so it’s important to understand the key differences between Dubai free zone and mainland company structures.

 2. Get Government Approvals